Beth Powning

-Beth Powning is a Canadian writer and photographer.
-Born in 1949 in Putnam, Connecticut, and raised in a Quaker family, Powning moved to Canada in the early 1970s.
+Beth Davis Powning is a Canadian writer and photographer.
 She is best known for her novels, which explore themes of nature, history, and personal resilience.
-Powning’s work often reflects her connection to the natural world, drawing on her experiences living in rural New Brunswick.
+Her work often reflects her connection to the natural world, drawing on her experiences living in rural New Brunswick.
+Her works include Seeds of Another Summer (1996), The Hatbox Letters (2004), A Measure of Light (2015) and The Sister’s Tale (2021).